MelissaPabst/SavvyDAPython/Week2/Class2.md

 ```
 Dangit, we overwrote Kyle's info.
 We didn't want to do that!
 I hope we made a backup somewhere...

-There is also an append function to add a row:
+There is also an append function to add a row, or an entire df:

 ```
 >>> df6 = pd.DataFrame({"grade":[87], "age":[13], "student":['Rex'], "height":[76]})